 Given the modest contribution that can be made from increasing the Council's income, efforts to balance the budget have to focus mainly on reducing spending.
 This is feasible:

-The most recent research on pay differentials between the public and private sector indicates a 7.8 per cent premium for the former.
 The Council awarded no pay increase for inflation in 2011 and will not make any such award in 2012.